GulderBone/TodoApi/README.md

 # TodoApi
 Api for: https://github.com/GulderBone/todo
-Made in Spring Boot and data from MongoDB
+Made in Spring Boot and with data from my Mongo database